capoony/ECMSD/README.md

 #### Required Arguments

-- `-f, --fwd`: Path to the forward FASTQ file
+- `-f, --fwd`: Path to the forward or single end (e.g. merged) FASTQ file
 - `-o, --out`: Path to the output folder

 #### Optional Arguments

 - `-r, --rev`: Path to the reverse FASTQ file (for paired-end data)
-- `-m, --merged`: Path to merged FASTQ file
+- `-m, --merged`: Path to merged FASTQ file that should be mapped in addition to the forward and reverse reads
 - `-b, --Binsize`: Bin size for RMUS analysis (default: 1000)
 - `-u, --RMUS-threshold`: RMUS threshold for analysis (default: 0.15)
 - `-q, --mapping_quality`: Mapping quality threshold (default: 20)